On 50th anniversary of JFK death - tears, memories, suspicion

 The assassination cut short “Camelot,” as the 1,000 days of the Kennedy presidency became known.
 He was 46 when he died.

 “If that hadn’t happened, history might have changed.
-He was a different kind of president,” said Douglas Ducharme, a Canadian who came to attend the event.
+He was a different kind of president,” said Douglas Ducharme, a Canadian attending the event.

 There were a few scuffles along the perimeter fence around Dealey Plaza between police and protesters, including conspiracy theorists who wanted to take part in the official event and others who sought attention for their concerns about what they consider police brutality in Dallas.

-The official anniversary memorial was the first for Dallas, which had avoided commemoration of the darkest day in its history.
-In previous years, conspiracy theorists gathered in Dealey Plaza to express their doubts of the official Warren Commission conclusion that gunman Lee Harvey Oswald acted alone.
+In previous years, conspiracy theorists gathered in Dealey Plaza to express their doubts of the official Warren Commission conclusion that gunman Lee Harvey Oswald acted alone, shooting Kennedy to death from the sixth floor of the Texas School Book Depository as the president rode in an open limousine.

-Two days after the assassination, Dallas nightclub owner Jack Ruby shot Oswald dead while he was police custody.
-Ruby died in jail three years later.
+Two days after the assassination, Dallas nightclub owner Jack Ruby shot Oswald to death on live television while he was in police custody.
+Ruby died in prison in early 1967.

-At Arlington National Cemetery in Virginia where Kennedy is buried, family members laid a wreath at his grave, where Jackie Kennedy and two of their children also are buried.
+At Arlington National Cemetery in Virginia where Kennedy is buried, family members laid a wreath at his grave, where Kennedy’s wife, Jackie, and two of their children also are buried.

 At dawn, Attorney General Eric Holder made a gravesite visit to honor Kennedy, bowing his head and placing a Justice Department commemorative coin at the stone.
-Holder then walked a short path to the grave of Robert F. Kennedy, who had served as attorney general under his brother.
-The current attorney general bowed his head and left another coin.
+Holder then walked a short path to the grave of Robert F. Kennedy, who served as attorney general under his brother and was assassinated in 1968 while running for president.
+Holder bowed his head and left another coin.

+President Barack Obama, who visited John F. Kennedy’s grave on Wednesday, observed a moment of silence for the slain president.

+He told Barbara Walters of ABC News that he did not dwell on his own safety because he was well protected by the U.S. Secret Service.

-At the John F. Kennedy Library and Museum in Boston, a steady stream of people came in to view artifacts, including a video of Kennedy’s state funeral and a display of the saddle, sword and boots of Jack Black, the riderless horse who had led the procession.
+At the John F. Kennedy Library and Museum in Boston, a steady stream of people came to view artifacts, including a video of Kennedy’s state funeral and a display of the saddle, sword and boots of Black Jack, the riderless horse that led the procession.

-Hundreds of people also lined up to write their thoughts and sign their names in four large guest books set up at the museum on pedestals decorated with flowers.
+Hundreds of people also lined up to write their thoughts and sign their names in four large guest books set up at the museum.

 “Some people view Kennedy’s assassination as the moment the nation lost its innocence,” said Alex Loughran Lamothe, a 23-year-old volunteer for City Year - an organization modeled on Kennedy’s Peace Corps program - who was helping at the exhibit.